 Social Media Handles:

 Please note that this application cycle has now closed.
 Stay tuned for upcoming dates on future cycles.
 Please e-mail firstname.lastname@example.org if you have any questions or concerns.

 If you would like to preview the application form, please use the links below.

-In this webinar, you will get an overview of the Indigenous Innovation Initiative, Grand Challenges Canada, the request for proposal, eligibility and how to apply.
+In this webinar, you will get an overview of the request for proposal, eligibility, the application process and FAQs.